By Tim Lambert

 Joan of Arc was a woman who inspired the French army to win victories in the 15th century.
 Joan was born about 1412 in the village of Domremy.
 Her parents were fairly well-off peasants and as a girl, Joan helped her mother around the house.
 She would have learned feminine skills from her.
 Joan was proud of her skills.
 ‘I fear no woman in Rouen at sewing and spinning’ she once said.
 Joan also learned her religious faith from her mother.
 She was very devout.
 However, Joan never learned to read and write.

 However, in 1415 the English invaded France again.
 They won a decisive victory at Agincourt in 1415.
-The Burgundians then made an alliance with the English.
+The Burgundians then allied with the English.
 They recognized Henry V of England as heir to the French throne.

 The French king’s son, the Dauphin fled to the south leaving northern France in the hands of the English and the Burgundians.
 In 1422 he claimed the throne of France but he ruled only southern France.
 However, the French were by no means defeated.
 In 1428 the war had developed into a stalemate between the French and the English and their Burgundian allies.